 Landscaping at Loyola is performed through the grounds maintenance shop in the facilities department.
-Grounds employees regularly patrol the campus to ensure that the beautiful land is appropriately maintained and they strive to make sure that our impact on the environment remains minimal.
+Grounds employees regularly patrol the campus to ensure that the beautiful landscape is appropriately maintained.

 Loyola also completed a reforestation project after the construction of the Ridley Athletic Complex in 2010.
 We planted more than 200 trees in the area and it is now considered a forest retention area.

 back to top